y3llowcake/inl/README.md

 2. Wait for a file-system event in the current working directory.
 3. Goto 1.

+I often have this running in one terminal pane, and my editor in another.

 ## Installation
 `go get -u github.com/y3llowcake/inl`